 Fish and Grits

-Fish and grits is a simple breakfast dish you'll find in the Florida Keys.
-It pairs buttery grits with a mild white fish like snapper, tripletail, grouper, hogfish, or trout.
+Fish and grits is a simple breakfast dish you will find in the Florida Keys.
+It pairs buttery grits with mild white fish like snapper, tripletail, grouper, hogfish, or trout for a classic coastal meal.

 Red Snapper Collars

-Red Snapper collars are a lesser-known cut, but they're packed with flavor.
-This section just behind the gills has rich, flaky meat and a higher fat content that cooks up well.
-Roasting brings out the texture, with tender meat and lightly crisp skin.
+Red snapper collars are a lesser-known cut, but they are packed with flavor.
+This section sits just behind the gills and has rich, flaky meat with a little more fat than the fillet.

 Pan Seared Mangrove Snapper